TAKAKO SAITO, Wassermusik, 2000

 4 magazines, stapled, 2 yellow stickers on plastic bag

-only ca 10-20 signed, dated with felt pen on plastic bag
+signed and dated: Basel, Juni 1992 with felt pen on plastic bag

 published by Dieter Roth Verlag and issued as package with 4 booklets on behalf of Basel Art Fair 1992

-mint condition, although light seepage of glue to front of the yellow stickers rare
+mint condition, although light seepage of glue to front of the yellow stickers

-Private collection, Amsterdam – ask for details
+Private collection, Amsterdam – Margin scheme

 inv.DRot 526-pr